Stenciled St. Patrick’s Day Signs – An Easy Cricut Project

 Square feature, overhead photo of the finished Lucky Clover Farms sign with a shamrock plant beside it in a vintage walnut tin and a vintage wood clip board beneath to give the white sign contrast in the setting.

-Make stenciled signs for St. Patrick’s Day using a cut vinyl stencil!
+Make stenciled signs for St. Patrick’s Day using stencil vinyl!

-For this thrifty sign DIY, I’m using scrap wood from my garage and SVG sign art which is available here in my Etsy shop.
+For this thrifty sign DIY, I’m also using scrap wood from my garage and designs from my shop.
 Feel free to use any cut file design you have on hand.

 Supplies